starring Keanu Reeves, Gene Hackman, Brooke Langton, Jack Warden

 by Bill Chambers Did the makers of The Replacements realize that Major League had already been reinvented as a football movie, under the title Necessary Roughness?
 (So indiscreetly, in fact, that the former's sunglasses-wearing baseball logo was transmogrified into a sunglasses-wearing football one.)
 Given how many other motion pictures The Replacements--which, for what it's worth, appears to have been edited with a blender--openly (and badly) plagiarizes, I'm sure the answer is "yes."
 "But," they'd very possibly tell you, "our movie has Keanu Reeves and Gene Hackman.
 Theirs had Sinbad and Kathy Ireland."

 "But," I'd very possibly reply, "your movie is from the director of The Great Outdoors, theirs The Man with One Red Shoe."
 Really, Reeves and Hackman are nothing more than advertising hooks.
-I never thought I'd find myself writing that he's too interesting an actor for Shane Falco, a character whose sole defining trait is his non-sports-related job of scraping the barnacles off docked boats.
-When he leaves this task, to fill in for the Washington Sentinels' picketing quarterback (also white, natch), it seems to straitjacket Reeves.
+I never thought I'd find myself writing that Reeves is too interesting for a role, but Shane Falco is a character whose sole defining trait is his non-sports-related job of scraping the barnacles off docked boats.
+When he leaves this task, to fill in for the Washington Sentinels' picketing quarterback (also white, natch), it seems to straitjacket the actor.
 Falco observes the law of comedy screenwriting that says the leading man, unless a former stand-up, shalt not be granted the same funny dialogue and wacky affectations of his co-stars, because he already got all the looks.

 As the retired football coach returning to the field during a player's strike on a lost coin toss, Hackman handpicks the substitute team in a scene replete with headshots that could just as easily have been a documentary of the casting process.
 He rounds up, in no special order: a Sumo wrestler (Ace Yonamine); an aggro SWAT cop (Swingers' Jon Favreau, discovering his inner--and outer--ham); a gentle deaf guy (David Denman); a college-football star (Keanu); a Welsh soccer pro (Notting Hill's Rhys Ifans); an ordained minister (Troy Winbush); a grumpy ex-con (Michael Jace); twin former bodyguards of Ol' Dirty Bastard (Faizon Love and Michael "Bear" Taliferro); and, oui but of course, a Gloria Gaynor-loving sprinter (wiry Orlando Jones).
 These bad news bores are all but told at gunpoint to win two out of three games.
 That they'll manage this, albeit with 'side-splitting' difficulty, is presumed (why break formula in the climax, of all places?).
 Ergo, after they lost their first match, I wondered why a theatre should bother projecting the remaining reels at all.